mongodb-university/realm-template-apps/other/edge-server/client/README.md

 This template app uses a backend with Atlas Device Sync enabled and configured with:

 - An pre-defined `Item` collection in a `todo` database
+- Three rules:
-- A single default rule that allows _any_ user to read or write Items to the collection
+  - A default rule that allows _any_ user to read, but not write, Items to the collection
+  - A rule that allows the Edge Server to read and write Items to the collection
+  - A rule that allows Atlas Device SDK client users to read all Items, but only write their own Items to the collection

 > **NOTE:** You must use the `edge-server.todo` template app.
 You can sync data
 > with Atlas Device SDK clients if they connect to the Edge Server.